|Born||Christopher Hatikure Mutsvangwa|

 |Spouse(s)||Monica Mutsvangwa (wife)|

 He was one of the seven black students selected to study law at the university of Rhodesia.
 He was in school with his contemporary politicians such as Ignatius Chombo and was taught by the likes of former minister Stan Mudenge.
-He completed his secondary school at St Augustine Penhalonga in 1974 with the best Advanced level result and he won a prize for that.
+He completed his secondary school at St Augustine Penhalonga in 1974 with the best Advanced level result for which he won a prize.

-Mutsvangwa left University education in 1975 to join the liberation struggle in Mozambique in 1975.
+Mutsvangwa left University education in 1975 to join the liberation struggle in Mozambique.
 This he did together with some of his colleagues most of whom became nationalist politicians after the Second Chimurenga.
-He belongs to the crop of educated intellectual who joined the guerrilla movements of Zimbabwe African National Union (ZANU) and the Zimbabwe African People's Union (ZAPU).
+He belongs to the crop of educated intellectuals who joined the guerrilla movements of Zimbabwe African National Union (ZANU) and the Zimbabwe African People's Union (ZAPU).

 Mutsvangwa was among the pioneer corps to be sent out of the country on national duty.
-He served in Brussels Belgium where he was accredited by the European Union.
-He also served at the United Nations in New York USA together with late hero Stan Mudenge.
-In 1989, he was part of the observer team that observed elections in 1990 which saw the coming in of SWAPO as the new ruling party.
+He served in Brussels, Belgium where he was accredited by the European Union.
+He also served at the United Nations in New York, USA together with late hero Stan Mudenge.
+In 1989, he was part of the observer team that observed elections in 1990 which saw the coming in of SWAPO in Namibia.
 Mutsvangwa left diplomatic service in 1990.